chop-dbhi/ehb-service/docs/api.rst

     }
 ]

-POST to obtain create an external Record
+POST to create an external Record
 -----------------------------------------
 **URL**: